 PT SIA prepares RKL/RPL reporting which related to the activities at PT SIA.
-The recent reporting for the 1st hals of the year 2013 include more comprehensive information on social impacts besides the environmental impacts.
+The recent reporting for the 2nd half of the year 2014 includes more comprehensive information on social impacts besides the environmental impacts.
 The impact of the smallholders is included in the document.